MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/create-kaizala-groups.md

 Kaizala lets you create hierarchal group structures by adding subgroups.

 1. On the Kaizala management portal, from the left navigation bar, choose **Groups**.
-2. Select Select a group you want to modify.
+2. Select a group you want to modify.
 3. From the top navigation bar of the group, select **Sub Groups**.
 4. Choose a group you want to link from the drop-down list, and then click or tap **Add Group**.